ResidualSensitivitySIGMOD2021/MaterialsRequired/README.md

 ```
 python RunDemoSystem.py -Q ./demoquery/Q5.txt -P ./demoquery/Q5_private_relations.txt -e 1 -d 0.000000001 -N 0 -D test
 ```
+Here, we provide the 8 queries used in our paper as the demo queries.
+Besides, we also provide `Q1,Q2` after adding projection, predicate and group-by.

-Currently, we only implement part of optimizations for boundary query mentioned in our paper thus the running time for `Q3,Q5,Q7` will be very long.
-We will implement all of them in the next version, which will also support self-join queries.D
+Currently, we only implement part of optimizations for boundary query mentioned in our paper thus the running time for `Q3,Q5,Q7` will be a little bit long.
+We will implement all optimizations and supprt more complex queries(involving self-joins) in the next version.

 # Demo the Tests with wPINQ
 Here, we also test the algorithm of wPINQ with 8 experimental queries with similar experimental setting with [previous work](http://www.vldb.org/pvldb/vol11/p526-johnson.pdf).
 We modify the wPINQ codes to support our experiments.
 The wPINQ is under `./VLDB2014 Weighted PINQ`.